lorenzoorsingher/ASA_Glovojs/README.md

 - [ ] fix bfs_pddl not different between different paths

 - [ ] also getClosestDeliveryZones must be updated to use the new parallelized
+- [ ] add range to filter parcels in BFS
+- [ ] add range to filter delivery zones in BFS
+- [ ] add range for aagents in the caching system